Sam & Max: Video games

 A second season of episodic video games was developed by Telltale Games.
 Sam & Max Beyond Time and Space followed the same overall format as Save the World, with each episode having an overarching storyline involving time travel and laundering of the souls of the dead.
 As with Save the World, episodes were originally published on GameTap before being made available for general release.
 The season consisted of five episodes and ran from November 2007 to April 2008.
 Nowlin and Kasten both returned to reprise their voice roles.
 In addition to the main games, a twenty-minute machinima video was produced, taking the form of a Sam & Max Christmas special.

 A third game entitled Sam & Max: The Devil's Playhouse was scheduled for release in 2009; the title was later pushed back to 2010, with concept art emerging after Telltale's completion of Tales of Monkey Island.
 The season again ran for five episodes, released monthly from April to August 2010.
 The Devil's Playhouse followed a structure similar to Tales of Monkey Island, with each episode forming a part of an ongoing narrative, involving psychic powers and forces that used them for world domination.
 A two-minute Flash cartoon also accompanied the game, dealing with the origin story of General Skun-ka'pe, one of the game's antagonists.
 Max also appears in Telltale's 2010 casual game Poker Night at the Inventory alongside Tycho Brahe from Penny Arcade, the Heavy from Team Fortress 2 and Strong Bad from Homestar Runner.
 Sam and Max (now voiced by Dave Boat) also appear in the game's sequel alongside Claptrap from Borderlands, Brock Samson from The Venture Bros., Ash Williams from Evil Dead and GLaDOS from Portal.

-A Sam & Max virtual reality game, Sam & Max: This Time It's Virtual, was developed by HappyGiant.
+A Sam & Max virtual reality game, Sam & Max: This Time It's Virtual!, was developed by HappyGiant.
 Purcell served as a consultant for game design, Stemmle returned as designer and writer, Jared Emerson-Johnson returned as composer, and Nowlin and Boat returned to voice Sam and Max, respectively.
 The game was released in July 2021 for Oculus Quest, with releases for SteamVR and Viveport Infinity to follow in late 2021, and for PlayStation VR in 2022.
 Remasters of all three Telltale seasons were released between 2020 and 2024.
 The remasters were developed by Skunkape Games, a studio made up of former members of the original development team and named in reference to the General Skun-ka'pe character from The Devil's Playhouse.
+Skunkape later released a remaster of Poker Night at the Inventory in 2026.